 1932.
 The tyrannical and despotic government of President Machado has headed Cuba for seven years.
 The latest measure of that tyranny is the outlawing of public gatherings of more than four...
 See full summary »

 In Fort Lamy, French Equitorial Africa, idealist Morel launches a one-man campaign to preserve the African elephant from extinction, which he sees as the last remaining "roots of Heaven." ...
 See full summary »

 Henri de Toulouse-Lautrec frequently visits the Moulin Rouge, where he drinks cognac and draws sketches of the dancers and singers.
 Though the son of a French count, Henri's legs were badly deformed by a childhood fall, and his personal life is often unhappy as a result.
 While he is going home one night, a spirited young woman of the streets, Marie, asks him for help.
 He falls in love with her, and the two become involved in a tumultuous relationship.
 It becomes increasingly difficult for Toulouse-Lautrec to balance his personal feelings, his artistic abilities, and his family name and position.
 Written by

-When Henri Lautrec arrives at the gallery for the showing of his pictures, as he 'walks' in, his shadow on the ground clearly shows Ferrar's legs tucked behind him as he walks, (in on his knees).
+When Henri Lautrec arrives at the gallery for the showing of his pictures, as he 'walks' in, his shadow on the ground clearly shows Jose Ferrer's legs tucked behind him as he walks (on his knees).
 See more »

 57 of 79 people found this review helpful.